Judy Woodruff explains why 'PBS Newshour' won’t say Trump is lying

-PBS Newshour anchor and managing editor Judy Woodruff defended the broadcast network program’s unwillingness to call President Trump a “liar” when they catch him saying that’s blatantly false.
+PBS Newshour anchor and managing editor Judy Woodruff defended the broadcast network program’s unwillingness to call President Trump a “liar” when they catch him saying something that’s blatantly false.

 Asked by a journalist at the Television Critics Association’s press tour in Beverly Hills on Tuesday, the veteran anchor said that handling Trump’s veracity has been a challenge during this administration but that they don’t feel comfortable using the word “lie.”